Data-driven calibration of linear estimators with minimal penalties: Main results

+\paragraph{Comparison with other procedures.} Oracle inequalities or asymptotic optimality results have been proved for several other linear estimator selection procedures. \subparagraph{Generalized Cross Validation (GCV) \cite{Cra_Wah:1979}} was mostly studied for model selection and (kernel) ridge regression.
+GCV is asymptotically optimal in expectation under mild assumptions \cite{Cra_Wah:1979}, but additional restrictions are needed for its almost sure asymptotic optimality \cite{KCLi:1986}: some ridge regression example exists where GCV is not asymptotically optimal whereas $C_L$ is \cite{KCLi:1986}.
+Up to the best of our knowkedge, except for model selection, non-asymptotic oracle inequalities for GCV only exist for (kernel) ridge regression \cite{Cao_Gol:2006}; their result requires a prior upper bound $\tr(\Al) \leq n/5$ for all $\lL$, and it is only valid in expectation, so it is weaker than Eq.~\eqref{eq.thm.oracle}.
+Moreover, compared to \cite{Cra_Wah:1979}, our results are applicable to all linear estimators and identify key assumptions regarding the bias and variance of our collection of linear estimators (i.e., Assumption~\eqref{hyp.thm.mini.2}).

+Asymptotic optimality results also exist for GCV for $k$-nearest neighbors regression \cite{KCLi:1987}, that require the same assumption $\norm{\Al}\leq \majnormAl$ than we have. \subparagraph{Cross-validation methods \cite{Arl_Cel:2010:surveyCV}} also satisfy some asymptotic optimality results in the nearest-neighbor regression case \cite{KCLi:1987}.
+Compared to GCV or to the algorithm of Section~\ref{sec.algo.def}, cross-validation methods also suffer from a large computational cost, that can only be lowered by considering $V$-fold cross-validation with $V$ rather small, at the price of an increased risk.
+See also the simulation study of Section~\ref{sec.simu} for a numerical comparison.

+\subparagraph{Baraud, Giraud and Huet's penalization procedure \cite{Bar_Gir_Hue:2010}} also satisfies a non-asymptotic oracle inequality under mild assumptions (with a leading constant $C>1$ and a remainder term that can be large) assuming the noise is Gaussian.
+Compared to our minimal penalty algorithm, their procedure is more general and can deal with arbitrarily large collections $\Lambda$ (putting aside computational complexity).
+Nevertheless, their algorithm is slightly more complex, and probably more dependent on the Gaussian assumption on the noise, since the Gaussian distribution explicitly appears in the definition of their penalty.

-Furthermore, our algorithm never overfits too much because $\df(\lh)$ is by construction smaller than the effective dimensionality of $\lhminb(\Ch)$ at which the jump occurs.
-This is a quite interesting property compared for instance to GCV, which is likely to overfit if it is not corrected because GCV minimizes a criterion proportional to the empirical risk.
+\paragraph{No overfitting.} Finally, let us mention a special feature of the minimal penalty algorithm that may not appear in the comparison of theoretical results, in particular because it plays an important role only at second order and when $n$ is small.
+By construction, the algorithm of Section~\ref{sec.algo.def} selects $\lh$ with an effective dimensionality larger than $\lhminb(\Ch)$ at which the jump occurs.
+Therefore, our algorithm {\em never overfits too much}, in addition to the theoretical risk bounds we have proved.
+This is a quite interesting property compared for instance to GCV, which is likely to overfit if it is not corrected, because GCV minimizes a criterion proportional to the empirical risk.